Facial Action Coding System

-The Facial Action Coding System (F.A.C.S.) is a system to taxonomize human facial movements by their appearance on the face, based on a system originally developed by a Swedish anatomist named Carl-Herman Hjortsjö.
+The Facial Action Coding System (FACS) is a system to taxonomize human facial movements by their appearance on the face, based on a system originally developed by a Swedish anatomist named Carl-Herman Hjortsjö.
 It was later adopted by Paul Ekman and Wallace V. Friesen, and published in 1978.
-Ekman, Friesen, and Joseph C. Hager published a significant update to F.A.C.S. in 2002.
-Movements of individual facial muscles are encoded by the F.A.C.S. from slight different instant changes in facial appearance.
+Ekman, Friesen, and Joseph C. Hager published a significant update to FACS in 2002.
+Movements of individual facial muscles are encoded by the FACS from slight different instant changes in facial appearance.
 It has proven useful to psychologists and to animators.

-Background

-Blind athlete Sandrine Martinet expressing joy in athletic competition.
-The fact that blind people use the same expressions as sighted people shows that expressions are innate.

-In 2009, a study was conducted to study spontaneous facial expressions in sighted and blind judo athletes.
-They discovered that many facial expressions are innate and not visually learned.

 Method

-Using the F.A.C.S., human coders can manually code nearly any anatomically possible facial expression, deconstructing it into the specific "action units" (A.U.) and their temporal segments that produced the expression.
-As A.U.s are independent of any interpretation, they can be used for any higher-order decision-making process including recognition of basic emotions, or pre-programmed commands for an ambient intelligent environment.
-The F.A.C.S. manual is over five hundred pages in length and provides the A.U.s, as well as Ekman's interpretation of their meanings.
+Using the FACS, human coders can manually code nearly any anatomically possible facial expression, deconstructing it into the specific "action units" (AU) and their temporal segments that produced the expression.
+As AUs are independent of any interpretation, they can be used for any higher-order decision-making process including recognition of basic emotions, or pre-programmed commands for an ambient intelligent environment.
+The FACS manual is over five hundred pages in length and provides the AUs, as well as Ekman's interpretation of their meanings.

-The F.A.C.S. defines A.U.s as contractions or relaxations of one or more muscles.
-It also defines a number of "action descriptors", which differ from A.U.s in that the authors of the F.A.C.S. have not specified the muscular basis for the action and have not distinguished specific behaviors as precisely as they have for the A.U.s.
+The FACS defines AUs as contractions or relaxations of one or more muscles.
+It also defines a number of "action descriptors", which differ from AUs in that the authors of the FACS have not specified the muscular basis for the action and have not distinguished specific behaviors as precisely as they have for the AUs.

-For example, the F.A.C.S. can be used to distinguish two types of smiles as follows:
+For example, the FACS can be used to distinguish two types of smiles as follows: